torum/XmlClients/BlogWrite/README.md

 - [ ] Reorder Treeview and save data.

 #### Feed reader
+- [ ] Grouping display of feed for Folder view.
 - [ ] Import feed list from OPML and export feed list as OPML.
 - [ ] Download and display "eye catching" images.
 - [ ] Just use a few http client instances.